We have put together a list of over 150 Discharge Authority Forms for all of the major banks, smaller lenders and non-banks.

 If Gina sells one of these houses, the lender will usually ask her to reduce the remaining loan to maintain her lending at 80% LVR.

-As Gina has held the property for many years, the value has gone up and the value has risen to $600,000 for each.
+As Gina has held the property for many years, the value has risen to $600,000 for each.

 Ask your conveyancer to assist you with partial discharge.

-They need to liaise with your original mortgage broker that set up the loan to make sure everything goes smoothly.
+They need to liaise with your original mortgage broker who set up the loan to ensure everything goes smoothly.

 Your conveyancer will give your bank clear instructions about what you are doing and the best way to structure the loan.